 - Only take abortion pills after speaking with a licensed provider.

-- Always follow the specific instructions given to you.
+- Always follow the specific instructions provided by the provider.